Home

 If a prospective creditor turns you down, or you are accepted at a higher rate of interest than normally offered, you should inquire as to what criteria was used to formulate their decision.

 1. Correct errors on your report.
-It is possible that your credit rating includes items which are incorrect or in dispute.
+It is possible that your rating includes items which are incorrect or in dispute.
 These must be rectified in writing.

 2. Let some time go by making sure all your payments are timely.
 By keeping your payments on time, the negative factor will be reduced.

 4. Concentrate on the pay-down of current debts.
-The pay down of current debts will have a greater effect on your credit rating than the pay-off of charged-off debts.
+The pay down of current debts will have a greater effect on your rating than the pay-off of charged-off debts.

-Worrying about your credit score and trying to improve it while you are still paying down high priority debt may have adverse effects on your overall financial position.
-Certainly a current foreclosure or repossession will do more to hurt your credit rating than paying off an older charge-off.
+Worrying about your score and trying to improve it while you are still paying down high priority debt may have adverse effects on your overall financial position.